Ask a doctor about a prescription for RABIDUX 10 mg/5 mg HARD CAPSULES

 If you take more capsules than prescribed, contact your doctor or pharmacist immediately.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount taken.

-If you forgot to take Rabidux
+If you forget to take Rabidux

-If you interrupt the treatment with Rabidux
+If you stop taking Rabidux

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 Stop taking this medicine and consult a doctor immediately if you notice any of the following serious side effects:

-This medicine is usually well tolerated, but like any medicine, people may experience different side effects, especially when starting treatment for the first time.
+This medicine is usually well-tolerated, but like any medicine, people may experience different side effects, especially when starting treatment for the first time.

-Very frequent (may affect more than 1 in 10 people):
+Very common (may affect more than 1 in 10 people):

-Frequent (may affect up to 1 in 10 people):
+Common (may affect up to 1 in 10 people):

-Infrequent (may affect up to 1 in 100 people):
+Uncommon (may affect up to 1 in 100 people):

 Rare (may affect up to 1 in 1,000 people):